In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Grate or peel and finely chop enough ginger to measure 1 teaspoon [2 tsp].

-In a medium bowl, stir together the scallions, ginger, sherry vinegar, paprika, and 2 to 3 teaspoons oil.
+In a medium bowl, stir together the scallions, sherry vinegar, 2 to 3 teaspoons oil, and as much ginger and paprika as you like.
 Season to taste with salt and pepper.

 Prep and cook the steaks